-We all know that public health measures, like self-isolation and quarantine, are necessary to protect the health of the population, but doctors warn they may have a profound and long-lasting effect on mental health.
-What can we do to diminish the sense of fear and anxiety in the wake of another wave of pandemic?
+We all know that public health measures taken a couple years back, like self-isolation and quarantine, are necessary to protect the health of the population, but doctors warn they may have a profound and long-lasting effect on mental health.
+More than that, the COVID-19 has been proven to affect existing mental disorders by aggravating their manifestation!
+So what can be done to diminish the sense of fear and anxiety in the wake of another wave of the pandemic?

 For those who are under quarantine and suffer from mental disorders, getting timely access to a psychologist or a psychiatrist may not always be easy.
 This is especially true when some people prefer to keep their suffering to themselves.
 That’s when mental health apps come vitally important.

-No wonder that the number of mobile health tracking apps has skyrocketed during the COVID-19 pandemic.
+No wonder the number of mobile health tracking apps has skyrocketed during the COVID-19 pandemic a while ago.
 Mental health apps do not replace psychiatric treatment.
 Instead, they help patients better manage their own symptoms, schedule a session with a therapist, or reach out for help in times of need.
 So if your mental health startup is determined to make a difference in the mental health niche, then it’s important to understand what mental health apps tick, both for the patient and for the therapist.

 Studies say that mental health apps help access treatment and lessen the burden on primary health care.
 Over 5.2 billion people worldwide own a smartphone, so not surprising that when the COVID-19 situation rapidly worsened, downloads of mental health apps accelerated.
 Around the world, both authorities and people are turning to apps and other digital options to cope with the trauma of COVID-19.